-The annual cost of a service is displayed on the Details pane of the Summary tab, as shown in the example in the following figure.
+The cost of a service is displayed on the Details pane of the service's Summary tab.

-Also note that the Service Catalog costs displayed in vCommander are not necessarily (or even likely) what the Service Portal user will see.
-In the Service Portal, the displayed costs are based on the configured provisioning destination for that user.
-If multiple destinations are configured or no destination is configured, then vCommander displays the most reasonable cost estimate.
+Also note that the Service Catalog costs displayed in vCommander are not necessarily (or even likely to be) what the Service Portal user will see.
+In the Service Portal, service catalog costs are based on the provisioning destinations assigned to the user.
+If multiple destinations are assigned, or no destination is available, vCommander displays the most reasonable cost estimate.
 If a Service Portal users chooses the destination on the request form, the displayed costs change accordingly.

 To learn how costs are displayed for AWS stacks, see Managing AWS CloudFormation Templates and Stacks with vCommander.
 To learn how costs are displayed for ARM templates, see Managing ARM Templates and Resource Groups with vCommander.
 Note that the cost of a public Azure image is always displayed as $0.